 While geothermal energy can be simple and beneficial, the process is full of defects and failures.
 You can find bellow some of the disadvantages of geothermal energy:

 Inability to move

 The place is one of the disadvantages of geothermal energy.
 Geothermal energy cannot be distributed for long distances.
-The region surrounding, it can only be driven by one spot.
 The technology behind geothermal energy has not yet pushed the energy far enough.
 Good geothermal reservoirs are also hard to come by.
 If geothermal energy is transported long distances using hot water, and not electricity, significant energy losses have to be taken into account.